AlexsLemonade/2021-march-training/workshop/resources-for-consultation-sessions.md

 ### RNA-seq data

-The format of the RNA-seq data you can download from the web interface of refine.bio data will be counts matrices that differ from the pipeline that we cover in training.
+The format of the RNA-seq data you can download from the web interface of refine.bio data will be slightly different from what we cover in training.
-We summarize our data to the gene-level with `tximport` before you download it, as opposed to implementing `tximeta` as we do in training.
+We summarize our data to the gene-level with `tximport` ([docs](http://docs.refine.bio/en/latest/main_text.html#tximport)), instead of `tximeta` like we do in training, before you download it.
-When downloading your data from refine.bio, we recommend checking the box that says "Skip quantile normalization for RNA-seq samples" to obtain the non-quantile normalized data.
+When downloading your data from refine.bio, we recommend checking the box that says "Skip quantile normalization for RNA-seq samples" to obtain the non-quantile normalized data ([docs](http://docs.refine.bio/en/latest/main_text.html#skipping-quantile-normalization-for-rna-seq-experiments)).
-`DESeq2` can then be used for normalizing and transforming your non-quantile normalized RNA-seq data as demonstrated and recommended in our [example RNA-seq analysis notebooks](https://alexslemonade.github.io/refinebio-examples/03-rnaseq/00-intro-to-rnaseq.html) based on how well it handles RNA-seq data and its great documentation.
+You will receive a TSV file that you can use as the counts matrix input for a [`DESeqDataSet`](https://www.rdocumentation.org/packages/DESeq2/versions/1.12.3/topics/DESeqDataSet-class).
+Note that we recommend using non-quantile normalized data as the `DESeqDataSetFromMatrix()` function requires a counts matrix and not a matrix with normalized or corrected value like TPMs.
+See this nice [`DESeq2` vignette](https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#count-matrix-input) for more information (Love *et al.*, 2014).
+You can read more about using `DESeq2` with refine.bio data [here](#https://alexslemonade.github.io/refinebio-examples/03-rnaseq/00-intro-to-rnaseq.html#about-deseq2).

-If you identify an RNA-seq experiment from refine.bio that you'd like to use with `DESeq2` (specifically with `DESeqDataSetFromMatrix`), you can begin by following the instructions in the ["Obtain the dataset from refine.bio"](https://alexslemonade.github.io/refinebio-examples/03-rnaseq/clustering_rnaseq_01_heatmap.html#23_Obtain_the_dataset_from_refinebio) section of any of our RNA-seq refinebio example notebooks and continue following the steps up until the ["Create a DESeqDataset"](https://alexslemonade.github.io/refinebio-examples/03-rnaseq/clustering_rnaseq_01_heatmap.html#44_Create_a_DESeqDataset) section, as these steps remain pretty much the same across notebooks.
+If you identify an RNA-seq experiment from refine.bio that you'd like to use with `DESeq2` (specifically with `DESeqDataSetFromMatrix()`), you can begin by following the instructions in the ["Obtain the dataset from refine.bio"](https://alexslemonade.github.io/refinebio-examples/03-rnaseq/clustering_rnaseq_01_heatmap.html#23_Obtain_the_dataset_from_refinebio) section of any of our RNA-seq refinebio example notebooks and continue following the steps up until the ["Create a DESeqDataset"](https://alexslemonade.github.io/refinebio-examples/03-rnaseq/clustering_rnaseq_01_heatmap.html#44_Create_a_DESeqDataset) section, as these steps remain pretty much the same across notebooks.
-Note that we recommend using non-quantile normalized data as the `DESeqDataSetFromMatrix` function requires a counts matrix and not a matrix with normalized or corrected value like TPMs.
-See this nice [`DESeq2` vignette](https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#count-matrix-input) for more information (Love et al., 2014).

 To retrieve metadata associated with an RNA-seq experiment (e.g., tissue, genotype), you can use an R package called [`SRAdb`](https://www.bioconductor.org/packages/release/bioc/html/SRAdb.html).
 Your instructors have put together a detailed example of how to get a TSV file of sample attributes with the appropriate accession codes for use with RNA-seq data from refine.bio.